thiagvncs/KANGAROO-256-CUSTOM/README.md

 [+] Done: Total time 01:13

 ```
-All the public address and privatekeys will be saved in the file KEYFOUNDKEYFOUND.txt of your current directory.
+All the public address and privatekeys will be saved in the file PrivateKeyFOUND.txt of your current directory.

+**Donate to:**

+**btc: bc1qxs47ttydl8tmdv8vtygp7dy76lvayz3r6rdahu**

 # Articles